-Last year, ISRO called for instrument proposals for a Venus orbiter mission, Shukrayaan, to be launched in 2025.
-This is great because an initial interest in exploring the planet, in the 1960s and 1970s, quickly faded after Mars started getting all the attention.
+In 2018, ISRO called for instrument proposals for a Venus orbiter mission, Shukrayaan.
+Originally scheduled for a mid-2023 launch, it is now to be launched in December 2024.
+This is a refreshing mission because an initial interest in exploring the planet, in the 1960s and 1970s, quickly faded after Mars started getting all the attention.

 Venus needs to be explored not just because it hosted water for at least 2 billion years, longer than Mars, but also to understand how Earth-like planets change over time, and what makes Earth a haven for life.
 Right now, there is only one spacecraft at Venus, the Japanese orbiter Akatsuki, compared to eight at Mars and three more on its way.
 So ISRO sending a mission to Venus should be refreshing for the global planetary science community.

-Shukrayaan is expected to have a payload capacity of 100 kg and the spacecraft will be placed in a highly elliptical orbit of 500 x 60,000 km, allowing for both closeup and global observations.
-In addition to the room for 12 Indian instruments, ISRO will also be adding a few international ones.
+Shukrayaan will study Venus for over four years from a polar orbit of 200 x 600 kilometers, allowing for global mapping.
+It will have a payload capacity of about 100 kilograms.
+In addition to several Indian instruments, ISRO will also be carrying a few international ones.
 One of them is from the French Space Agency; they announced that their VIRAL instrument (Venus Infrared Atmospheric Gases Linker) co-developed with the Russian space agency will be onboard.
 Foreign collaboration is great, as attested by Chandrayaan 1’s co-discovery of water on the Moon with NASA.

-Other missions in ISRO’s pipeline include a follow-up of the Mars Orbiter Mission in 2024.
-It’ll likely be an orbiter similar to Shukrayaan in terms of payload capacity.
-There are also plans to follow up on Astrosat and Chandrayaan 2 but details are unclear at the moment.
+Other missions in ISRO’s pipeline include a follow-up of Chandrayaan 2 sometime in 2021 and the Mars Orbiter Mission in 2024 respectively.
+The latter will likely be an orbiter similar to Shukrayaan in terms of payload capacity.
+There are also plans to follow up on Astrosat but details are unclear at the moment.